100 Park Street,

 2 people favorited this theater

 I first discovered the State Theatre in 1976, when it was closed.
-Opened in July 1914 as the Palace Theatre with 500 seats, the State Theatre had closed in 1975, and in 1982, a non-profit group was organized with the goal of re-opening the State.
+Originally opened in July 1914 as the Palace Theatre with 500 seats, the State Theatre had closed in 1975, and in 1982, a non-profit group was organized with the goal of re-opening the State Theatre.
 The goal was achieved in 1984, and the State Theatre showed its first film, “On Golden Pond”, after nine years of darkness.
 It has remained in continuous operation since its re-opening.

 The 1930’s or thereabouts renovation added a tiled facade which is Art Deco, but the exterior housing the auditorium can kindly be described only as “very basic”.